24/7 FREE CONSULTATIONS

 Who is eligible to access asbestos trust funds?

-Anyone who would have been eligible to file a lawsuit against a corporation for asbestos exposure may also be eligible to access funds from an asbestos trust in the event that the corporation has undergone bankruptcy.
+Anyone who would have been eligible to file a lawsuit against a corporation for asbestos exposure may also be eligible to access funds from an asbestos trust if the corporation has undergone bankruptcy.
 This includes people who:

 • Were exposed to mesothelioma at work